PPTC Scientific Staff

 PPTC Operational Staff

 John is a qualified Chartered Accountant who provides accounting services to a number of not-for-profit organisations.
 His background includes 14 years as the chief accountant at Lotto NZ where he managed a team of accounting professionals.
 John has also provided accounting services to the National Bank of NZ as well as Child, Youth, and Family.
 He has worked for not-for-profit organisations for many years, an area in which he has developed broad knowledge and skills in both their accounting and business needs.

 PPTC Board of Trustees

-The PPTC is governed by an elected Board representing various interested organisations, and is responsible for governing the affairs of PPTC.
-The Board of Governance currently comprises six members, including a Chairman, Treasurer and four other members.
+The PPTC Board of Trustees currently comprises of six members, including a Chairperson, Treasurer and four other members.

 The Current Trustees are: